ComplexAlgorithm/Congress-Bill-proposal/README.md

 # Congress-Bill-proposal
-Program shows if bill passed in congress becomes a law Create a program that determines whether a bill proposed in the United States Congress has become a law.
+Program shows if bill passed in congress becomes a law.

+Create a program that determines whether a bill proposed in the United States Congress has become a law.
 The first step in having a bill become a law is to have it pass the United States House of Representatives.
 Since there are 435 representatives in the House, a majority of them